 - 1.0.4 This document assumes general ground or slope stability and provides methods only for ensuring against local failure of the foundation.
-Overall ground stability needs to be verified before this document can be applied; this is outside the scope of this verification method. - 1.0.5 This document shall not be used to design foundations on loose saturated sands or on cohesive soils having a sensitivity greater than 10.
+Overall ground stability needs to be verified before this document can be applied; this is outside the scope of this verification method. - 1.0.5 This document must not be used to design foundations on loose sands, saturated dense sands or on cohesive soils having a sensitivity greater than 4.